Get

 Hummus is a popular Middle Eastern food enjoyed by many Americans.
 You can enjoy hummus as a dip, dish, or spread, and if you enjoy eating it in your home, you probably wonder if your cat would like it as well.
 The short answer is no. Cats should not eat hummus, so keep reading while we discuss the reasons why.

-When considering adding any new ingredients to your cat’s list of snacks, please consult with your veterinarian first to make sure they are safe and appropriate for your cat, depending on their age, health, potential underlying medical issues, or ongoing medication.
+When considering adding any new ingredients to your cat’s list of snacks, please consult with a veterinarian first to make sure they are safe and appropriate for your cat, depending on their age, health, potential underlying medical issues, or ongoing medication.

 Is Hummus Bad for My Cat?